otto-torino/django-baton/README.md

 - children voices' children are ignored (do not place an app voice as a child)

+Voices with children (title, app, free) can specify a `default_open` key to expand the submenu by default.

 If you don't define a MENU key in the configuration dictionary, the default MENU is shown.

 #### Title